 Aspen Trees are located along the entire mountain range.
 They can also be seen in Logan Canyon.
 They are also known as Quaking Aspen.
 It is not fully understood why these trees quake.
 The unusual ability of their leaves to twist and bend due to the flattened petioles helps protect the trees from severe winds and to help dissipate energy more efficiently.
 All the species of aspens typically grow in large colonies starting from a single seed and then spreading their roots.
 New stems in the colony may appear at up to 30 to 40 meters from the parent tree.
 Some aspen tree colonies become very large over time and spread out over a long distance.
 They are able to survive forest fires as the roots are below the heat of the fire and new sprouts grow after the fire has gone.

 Bear River Range Flowers

 The Bear River Range is known for its beautiful wild flowers.
 Wild flowers cover the mountainsides with color from April to September.
-Lupines, Sego lilies, Indian paintbrush, dogtooth violets, monkshood, clematis, mallow, geraniums, columbine, wild rose, prickly pear, sweet pea, iris, western wallflower, flax, yarrow, mountain aster, and scarlet monkey flower are only some of the varieties that are abundant throughout the area.
+Lupines, Sego lilies, Indian paintbrush, dogtooth violets, monkshood, clematis, mallow, geraniums, columbine, wild rose, prickly pear, sweet pea, iris, western wallflower, flax, yarrow, mountain aster, and scarlet monkey flower are only some of the varieties that are abundant.